Moskii/Moskii.github.io/about_me.md

 As a undergraduate, I feel I have strong transferrable skills from solving a problem independently to solving a problem in a team.
 I implement my existing skills into my part time job and any group projects (within / excluding University).

 My GCSE's (2011 - 2016) were earned at Ridgeway High school.
-I earned 10 GCSE's varied from A - C. My A-Levels were earned at Birkenhead Sixth Form College which as varied from A - C.
+I earned 10 GCSE's varied from A - C. My A-Levels were earned at Birkenhead Sixth Form College which also varied from A - C.

 My first semester of university, I achieved an overall mark of 75%.